marmelab/react-admin/docs/Tutorial.md

 ## Conclusion

-Admin-on-rest was built with customization in mind.
+React-admin was built with customization in mind.
 You can replace any react-admin component with a component of your own, for instance to display a custom list layout, or a different edit form for a given resource.

 Now that you've completed the tutorial, continue reading the [react-admin documentation](http://marmelab.com/react-admin/), and read the [Material UI components documentation](http://www.material-ui.com/#/).